dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     The value of the other side, the *negative lateral side*, is calculated by deducting the box's lateral size from the positive lateral side.

 All those defined values are signed numbers.

->   Jim, add a diagram here.
+For illustrative diagrams, see below the processing steps.

 The distances of the limits and sides from the zooming area origin isn't relevant to the processing here.

 Root disappearance prevention takes place after the root destination has been calculated.
 The root destination will have these values.

 -   Front position and lateral size.
 -   Lateral centre.